fotijr/fotijr.com/src/blog/2023/center-a-div/readme.md

 ✨ <a href="/examples/centering/geo.html">Demo with geo centering</a>

 ## Centered gyroscopically
-[MDN doc](https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientation_event) on `deviceorientation`.
-[Great demo](https://sensor-js.xyz/demo.html) on device sensor data available in JS.
+This approach will only work on mobile devices, but it's a lot of fun.
+The [deviceorientation](https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientation_event) event exposes a devices gryoscope & accelerometer data.
+To see all of what's possible, check out this [very detailed demo](https://sensor-js.xyz/demo.html) on sensor data available in JS.

 ✨ <a href="/examples/centering/gyroscope.html">Demo with gyroscopic centering</a>

+## And if all else fails...
+You can party like it's 1999 and do your whole layout in a `<table>`.